localhost433/localhost433.github.io/notes/courses/LING-UA-1/04-phonology.md

 ---

 # Phonology

+The study of the structures and patterns of speech sounds, at a more abstract level than phonetics.

 ## Phones, Phonemes, Allophones

+### Phones

-Phones: basic unit of speech sound, concrete, what we hear.
+Basic unit of speech sound, concrete, what we hear.
+(Correspond to individual IPA symbols)

+- IPA is a list of universal phones, but no language would use every phone.
-Two languages may use the same tone, but used differently.
+- Two languages may use the same tone, but used differently.
   - Difference between the **underlying sound** and how it is **phonetically realized**.

-Checking for minimal pairs
+### Checking for minimal pairs
-- determining whether two phones are different.
+- A minimal pair is word tuple where everything is identical except for a single sound.

 Word pair where everything is identical except for a sound is called a minimal pair.

-### Type of distribution

-#### Contrastive distribution
+##### Contrastive distribution
-There is a minimal pair
+There is a minimal pair, that two phones can occur in the same phonological context.

-#### Complementary distribution
+##### Complementary distribution
-If there are no minimal pairs, it is not contrastive.
-That they are is a complementary distribution, meaning:
-- they are used in different phonological contexts
+If there are no minimal pairs, it is *not* contrastive.
+That they are is a complementary distribution, meaning these to are used in different phonological contexts.

-#### Free Variation
+##### Free Variation
-can occur in the same context, but do not result in a contrast in meaning.
+Can occur in the same context, but do *not* result in a contrast in meaning.

-### Introducing the phoneme
+### Phoneme

-Two sounds are in complementary distribution
-They represent the same underlying sounds
+Two sounds are in complementary distribution that represent the same underlying sounds.

 i.e. smallest contrastive unit